-• SL students submit a curatorial rationale that • HL students submit a curatorial rationale that does not exceed 400 words. does not exceed 700 words.
-SL students submit 4-7 artworks. • HL students submit 8-11 artworks. • SL students submit exhibition text (stating the • HL students submit exhibition text (stating the title, medium, size and intention) for each title, medium, size and intention) for each selected artwork. selected artwork.
-HL students may submit two SL students may submit two photographs of their overall exhibition.
-These exhibition photographs provide an understanding of the context of the exhibition and the size and scope of the works.
-While the photographs will not be used to assess individual artworks, they may give the moderator insight into how a candidate has considered the overall experience of the viewer in their exhibition photographs of their overall exhibition.
+- HL students submit a curatorial rationale that does not exceed 700 words. - HL students submit 8-11 artworks. - HL students submit exhibition text (stating the title, medium, size and intention) for each selected artwork.
+HL students may submit two photographs of their overall exhibition.
 These exhibition photographs provide an understanding of the context of the exhibition and the size and scope of the works.
 While the photographs will not be used to assess individual artworks, they may give the moderator insight into how a candidate has considered the overall experience of the viewer in their exhibition.